 - Heat the oil in a medium saucepan over medium-high.
 Saute the onion and garlic, stirring, until softened and translucent, about 3 minutes.

-- Add the tomatoes, the paste, and the herb sprigs; bring to a boil.
-Lower the heat to medium-low and simmer, covered, for 15 minutes.
+- Add the tomatoes, tomato paste, and the herb sprigs; bring to a bubble, then lower the heat to medium-low and simmer, covered, for 15 minutes, stirring every 5 minutes or so to avoid scorching.

-- Remove and discard the herb sprigs.
+- Remove from heat and discard the herb sprigs.
 Stir in the salt and season with pepper, to taste.

-- Use now or allow to cool and store.
+- Use right away or allow to cool and store for later.